AFL Sydney: 2021

 The 2021 season saw the introduction of a 5th Division of Women's Football known as "Women's Division 4".
 7 teams took part in this new division.
 There was also an additional 12 teams across all Men's and Women's divisions.
-On the 24th of June, the season was put on hold due to the outbreak COVID-19 Delta variant throughout Greater Sydney.
-The 2021 season was eventually cancelled on the 16th of August.
+On 24 June, the season was put on hold due to the outbreak COVID-19 Delta variant throughout Greater Sydney.
+The 2021 season was eventually cancelled on 16 August.
 Accordingly, no premierships, medals or awards were given for 2021 cancelled competitions.

 2022

 The 2022 season saw a slight reduction in overall teams from 135 to 126.
 This season also saw the merger of South West Sydney Magpies and Campbelltown Blues to form the South Western Sydney Blues.
 This proved to be a successful season for the merged entity as they went on to win the Platinum Division Premiership and finish Runners-Up in the Platinum Division Reserves Competition.
 This wasn't the first time that the clubs had aligned, with the two clubs previously entering a combined U19s side in the Division 2 competition.
 Other club changes were Nor-West Jets being renamed to Hawkesbury Jets and the North West Sydney Redbacks no longer entering a team in the Masters competition.